-You need to increase the size of the heap allocated for the Java Virtual Machine (VM) on which each Managed Server runs to at least 1 gigabyte.
-If your system does not have enough memory for 1 GB of RAM for the Java VM, then you will get an error.
+You need to increase the size of the heap allocated for the Java Virtual Machine (VM) on which each Managed Server runs to at least 1 gigabyte, or to 512 MB for the Sun JDK.
 If you do not increase the Java VM heap size, then Oracle support and development will not accept any escalation of runtime issues, especially out-of-memory issues.